 There are so many working parts to worry about that it becomes a chore at the end, even if you got that bold, smooth cup of coffee out of it.

-Bodum did an excellent job at minimizing the number of working parts to reduce cleanup time, while also making the glass components fairly easy to clean and access.
+Bodum did an excellent job at minimizing the number of working parts to reduce cleanup time and making the glass components fairly easy to clean and access.

 You get a plastic handle along the center to give you pouring power, though be warned that it still heats up a bit.